2012 CFT Gathering: Sharing Our Stories, Healing Our Lives

 Engaging youth in meaningful conversations on Jewish topics is her calling.
 She is married to Sandy McNutt and has two teenage children, Drew and Rachel.

-Ellen will be participating in the “Feminist Women of Faith” panel discussion.
+Ellen participated in the “Feminist Women of Faith” panel discussion.

 Melanie Springer Mock is a professor of English at George Fox University in Newberg, Oregon, where she was the winner of George Fox’s 2009 Faculty of the Year award.
 She earned her Ph.D. at Oklahoma State University in 1999 with a concentration in Composition and Rhetoric and Modern American Literature.
 Her most recent book, co-edited with Rebekah Scheneiter, is Just Moms: Conveying Justice in an Unjust World (Barclay Press, 2011).
 She also wrote Writing Peace: The Unheard Voices of Great War Mennonite Objectors (Cascadia Publishing House, 2003).
 Her essays have appeared in Christian Feminism Today; Adoptive Families; Mennonite Weekly Review; the Chronicle of Higher Education; and Brain, Child: The Magazine for Thinking Mothers; among other places.
 Melanie is not only a frequent contributor to Christian Feminism Today magazine but has also written Web-exclusive features for our EEWC-CFT website, including an essay titled “God’s Gift of Motherhood Comes in Different Ways.”
 Melanie represents the Northwest on the EEWC-CFT Council.
 She and Kendra Weddle co-write the blog, “Ain’t I a Woman: De/Constructing Christian Images.

-Melaine Springer Mock and Kendra Weddle will co-present the plenary, “Ain’t I a Woman: De/Constructing Christian Images.”
+Melaine Springer Mock and Kendra Weddle co-presented the plenary, “Ain’t I a Woman: De/Constructing Christian Images.”

 Virginia Ramey Mollenkott, a frequent speaker for EEWC-CFT events, is the author or coauthor of 13 books, including Women, Men, and the Bible; The Divine Feminine:The Biblical Imagery of God as Female; Sensuous Spirituality (recently revised and updated); Omnigender; and (with Letha Dawson Scanzoni) Is the Homosexual My Neighbor?
 A Positive Christian Response.
 For more than three decades, she taught English at William Paterson University of New Jersey and is a recognized Milton scholar.
 She has published numerous essays on literary topics in various scholarly journals as well as articles for religious publications.
 Virginia has contributed many articles and reviews to Christian Feminism Today, a number of which are available on our website.
 On of our website, you can listen to two of her presentations: “Comprehending the Dimensions of God’s Love: What Is Our Contribution?” from our 2006 conference in Charlotte, North Carolina, and “Dutiful or Prodigal: God’s Promise Remains the Same” from our 2010 Gathering in Indianapolis.
 Virginia is one of the founding members of our organization.

-Virginia’s plenary presentation is entitled, “The Transformational Stories of Jesus.”
+Virginia presented a plenary presentation entitled, “The Transformational Stories of Jesus.”

 Gail Ricciuti is associate professor of homiletics at Colgate Rochester Crozer Divinity School in Rochester, New York, where she has taught for the past 13 years.
 Before that, she served as a Presbyterian pastor for 25 years.
 Her articles and reviews have been published in Christian Feminism Today, and she serves on the EEWC Council as Northeast representative.

-Gail will be preaching at the Sunday morning worship service.
+Gail preached at the Sunday morning worship service.

 Alena Amato Ruggerio is professor of communication at Southern Oregon University in Ashland, Oregon, and also served for a time as interim coordinator of women’s studies there.
 She earned her Ph.D. at Indiana University in Bloomington, Indiana.
 A prolific writer and frequent contributor to Christian Feminism Today, Alena’s work has also appeared in the Christian Century, The Other Side, Feminist Media Studies, Oregon Humanities, and Eerdman’s Encyclopedia of Religion.
 Her teaching specialties include courses in Women Transforming Language (feminist rhetorical theories), Texts of Truth (rhetorical approaches to interpreting sacred texts), and persuasion.
 Currently, she is also the assistant to the editor of Christian Feminism Today and has been guest editor or co-editor for several issues of that publication.
 Her article on third wave feminism was the first on the topic that Christian Feminism Today published.
 Her article,”Slaying the Public Speaking Mastodon: How to Vanquish Your Fears of Public Speaking” is a web-only feature on our website.
 You can listen to her 2008 EEWC-CFT conference speech on the audio section of our website.
 Alena serves on the EEWC-CFT Council as Northwest representative.

-Alena will present a plenary entitled, “In the Presence of the Holy Word,” and will also co-present the workshop, “Christian Feminists and Personal Finance, Redux” with Letha Dawson Scanzoni and Linda Bieze.
+Alena presented a plenary entitled, “In the Presence of the Holy Word,” and co-presented the workshop, “Christian Feminists and Personal Finance, Redux” with Letha Dawson Scanzoni and Linda Bieze.

 Linda Williams is a retired literature editor who worked for 23 years in educational publishing.
 Before that she conducted continuing education courses in poetry for 12 years, and she also taught English at a small college.
 In recent years, she has tutored international students in English as well as engaging in various editing projects.
 Linda has led retreats using poetry and has presented workshops on poetry at several EEWC conferences.
 For a preview of how she makes poetry come alive, see her review essay on Mary Cartledgehayes’s book of poetry, “Sweetness and Light in the Winter, 2008 issue of Christian Feminism Today magazine.
 She also wrote the web-exclusive book review of Poets on the Psalms by Lynn Domina.
 Linda’s appreciation of visual art matches her interest in poetry, as is seen in her comments about two remarkable paintings of the Supper at Emmaus, one of the most popular essays on Christian Feminism Today.

-Linda will be presenting the workshop, “Finding Healing Through Reading Poetry.”
+Linda presented the workshop, “Finding Healing Through Reading Poetry.”

 Workshop Description: We will look at women’s poems from the 17th century through our own century to see how these poets gave voice to their experiences of suffering and loss and how they did or did not come to a place of healing.
 Engaging with the poems can bring insight into our own stories and struggles.